MaxVK03/CRUDOnEnviromentStats/README.md

 Through our thorough test files and the manual testing we performed, we believe (and hope) there are no issues with our API.

 ## Work Distribution and Roles
 As a team we communicated a lot.
-Whether this was by doing in person work together or through messages on the Whatsapp chat, we 5constantly kept each-other updated on what was happening from everyone's side.
+Whether this was by doing in person work together or through messages on the Whatsapp chat, we constantly kept each-other updated on what was happening from everyone's side.
 This helped us a lot as we could help each other out quickly.
 Overall, we feel the collaboration of the team was very good.

 Max was very dedicated to the project and did a big part of it.
 He implemented the majority of the back-end of the application.
 As well, he created the core components for the front-end application.